sparkplug123/jekyll-now/2018-03-5-Fourth-blog-of-fouth-half-term.md

   </tr>
   <tr>
     <td>Persevering</td>
-    <td>I kept adding as much as I knew to the list in the time given</td>
+    <td>I kept adding as much as I knew to the presentation in the time given</td>
   </tr>
   <tr>
     <td>Questioning?</td>